michaldziurowski/michaldziurowski.github.io/_drafts/go-performance-tools.md

 Some time ago I stumbled upon a great series of blog posts about making code faster (https://ayende.com/blog/176034/making-code-faster-the-interview-question) the problem described there is easy to understand and the results of performance optimizations are quite impressive.
-I decided that this example would be a great base for my adventure in getting to know tools for performance analysis in go, so if you are also interested tag along :)
+I decided that this example would be a great base for my adventure in exploration of tools for performance analysis in go, so if you are also interested tag along :)

 1. The problem
 Problem as I mentioned is quite simple.
 Given a text file of parking lot entries calculate how much time each car spend in it.